-- A structured Personal Development curriculum, in which students have the opportunity to experience a wide range of activities aimed at developing interest and awareness in a broad range of areas. - Exposure to a range of external visitors, aimed at expanding their awareness of the wider world, public services, career opportunities and different faiths and cultures. - The school's points system designed to celebrate success, build aspiration and reward students' learning and behaviour, alongside developing awareness of their EHCP targets. - Weekly assemblies, designed to explore key issues and promote discussion, personal development, SMSC and British values. - A wide range of trips, exposing students to different experiences, environments and places. - Every subject explores opportunities for students to experience personal development though SMSC, British values and social and emotional growth. - Providing all students with a stable careers programme, in line with the Gatsby Benchmarks, that allows students to gain knowledge of the labour market, learning about different careers, providing experiences of workplaces, personal guidance and encounters with employers and employees. - Delivering a strong PSHCE curriculum, at every key stage, that provides age-related topics, focused on Living in the Wider World, Health, Well-being and Sex and Relationships Education. - A school council in which student members act on behalf on their peers and actively contribute to the school's ongoing development.
+- A structured Personal Development curriculum, in which students have the opportunity to experience a wide range of extra-curricular activities aimed at developing talents and interests. - Exposure to a range of external visitors, aimed at expanding their awareness of the wider world, public services, career opportunities and different faiths and cultures. - The school's points system designed to celebrate success, build aspiration and reward students' learning and behaviour, alongside developing awareness of their EHCP targets. - Carefully planned weekly themed assemblies, designed to explore key issues and promote personal development, SMSC and British values. - Weekly WOW words, aimed at creating healthy debates and discussions, developing students' knowledge, as well as their speaking and listening skills. - A wide range of yearly department trips, exposing students to different experiences, environments and places. - Every subject explores opportunities for students to experience personal development though SMSC, British values and social and emotional growth. - Providing all students with a stable careers programme, in line with the Gatsby Benchmarks, that allows students to gain knowledge of the labour market, learning about different careers, providing experiences of workplaces, personal guidance and encounters with employers and employees. - Delivering a strong PSHCE curriculum, at every key stage, that provides age-related topics, focused on Living in the Wider World, Health, Well-being and Sex and Relationships Education. - A school council in which student members act on behalf on their peers and actively contribute to the school's ongoing development. - Providing students with a wealth of extra curriculum activities that enrich learning.